PurduePAML/TrojanNN/README.md

 # TrojanNN

 This is the open source repo of our trojan attack on neural networks.
-Our paper and all data will be online soon.

 ## Repo Structure